Éblouie par la nuit

 "Éblouie par la nuit" is a song by French singer Zaz, written by Raphaël.
 She included it on her first studio album, Zaz (2010), and in November 2011 released it as the fourth and final single from the album.
 The music video was released on 17 November 2011.
+The song was also played in the end credits of Dead Man Down.